Sinnlosvoll/USBaspSunType5c/Readme.md

 git clone https://github.com/Sinnlosvoll/USBaspSunType5c && cd USBaspSunType5c
 ```

-Now connect one of the USBasps to a usb port and attach the cable to the other one.
+Now connect one of the USBasps to a USB port and attach the cable to the other one.
 ![USBasp flashing](doc/images/usbaspflashing.jpg)

 Type but **don't execute** the following command
 ```
 sudo make flash
 ```
-Connect the paper-clip to both pads marked _J2_ on the USBasp that is not connected to the usb port.
+Connect the paper-clip to both pads marked _J2_ on the USBasp that is not connected to the USB port.

 _Hit enter._